PK1210/Firebase-elasticSearch/README.md

 # Adding elasticsearch to firebase

+I have written a blog about it available at https://medium.com/@prajwalkrishnamaitin/adding-search-functionality-to-firebase-cloud-functions-using-elasticsearch-c40d3544d357?source=friends_link&sk=34c43f02a0bc551031775f81e081b112.
+Enjoy.

 All cloud functions are written in index.js to deploy setup firebase-cli and run following command-

     firebase deploy --only functions